 Our first book “How to Heal Our Divides: A Practical Guide”, won a 2021 Independent Author Network Book of the Year award, and was named one of The Best Spiritual Books of 2021.
-It is available in Paperback or eBook on the Writing for Your Life bookstore on Bookshop, or on Amazon or IndieBound!
+It is available in Paperback or eBook on Bookshop, or on Amazon or IndieBound!

-And now – Volume Two!
-“How to Heal Our Divides Volume Two: An Abundance of Opportunities” is available!
+And Volume Two!
+“How to Heal Our Divides Volume Two: An Abundance of Opportunities” is following in the same footsteps!
+It was named one of The Best Spiritual Books of 2022!
 This second volume contains chapters from over 25 new contributors, with a particular focus on additional organizations doing the important grassroots work to heal different types of divides.
 Here is a wonderful review of Volume Two from Spirituality & Practice.
 Order the Paperback version here or the eBook here.

 If you are interested in ordering 10 or more copies of either book, please contact us for a steep discount.